-Home / Video Playback Tips / About the Videographer / About the Videos
+Home / Videos on the Fly / Video Playback Tips / About the Videographer / About the Videos

 My name is Mike Boom.
-I shoot underwater video.
+I shoot underwater video for Laughing Eel Productions.

-I'm a writer by trade, and I run my own business as head honcho of GeekSpeak, a tech writing company in Oakland, California.
-My client list includes computer companies large and small, thriving and defunct: Sony Computer Entertainment (PlayStation stuff), Adobe, Sun Microsystems, SGI, Commodore-Amiga, and a slew of small start-up companies with various records of success and failure.
+I'm also a writer, and I run my own business as head honcho of GeekSpeak, a tech writing company in Oakland, California.
+My client list includes computer companies large and small, thriving and defunct: Salesforce, Sony Computer Entertainment (PlayStation stuff), Adobe, PayPal, Sun Microsystems, SGI, Commodore-Amiga, and a slew of small start-up companies with various records of success and failure.
 I also write material at times for underwater camera housing manufacturers Gates Housings and Sea & Sea.

 In my distant past I used to write computer how-to books published by Microsoft Press and Random House.
 In an even more distant past I made my living as a classical oboist, free-lancing around Los Angeles with occasional gigs in the L.A.
 Chamber Orchestra, Long Beach Symphony, Pasadena Symphony, and a very light frosting of studio jobs.